exonum/exonum-java-binding/exonum-java-binding-core/rust/ejb-app/TUTORIAL.md

 - `--ejb-log-config-path` for path to `log4j` configuration file.
   Default config provided with EJB App prints to STDOUT.
 - `--ejb-port` for port that your service will use for communication.
-  Java Binding does not use Exonum Core ports directly.
+  Java Binding does not use Exonum Core API port directly.

 ```$sh
 $ ejb-app run -d testnet/db -c testnet/node.toml \